ginjo/esphome-dynamic-cron/README.md

   You can create multiple Schedule instances under the dynamic\_cron section.
   For example, you may have multiple Sprinkler instances, one for lawn irrigation and one for drip irrigation.
   In this case, you might want a separate schedule for each, as each has different watering pattern requirements.
-  You can create a separate Schedule for each of these instances, and ach schedule instance will be completely separate and independent of the others.
+  You can create a separate Schedule for each of these instances, and each schedule instance will be completely separate and independent of the others.

   ```